eric0zsz/fireball/API/readme.md

 # Fireball API 0.4.0

-Fireball is the game engine for the future.
+Fireball is a hackable game editor for creating mobile and HTML5 games, built with extremely extendable structure.
+You can also check out API documentation in [Fireball Learning Center](http://docs.fireball-x.com/api)

 ### Enums